TylerPohn/collab-canvas/docs/demo-script.md

 - MUI components with Material Design for accessibility
 - DOMPurify for XSS protection and comprehensive input validation
 - Rate limiting and security audit logging
-- Debounced updates (50ms) and cursor throttling (25ms) for optimal performance
+- Debounced updates (100ms) and cursor throttling (25ms) via RTDB for optimal performance
 - Last-write-wins conflict resolution with visual feedback in design palette

 The system supports 500+ objects and 5+ concurrent users with enterprise-grade security.
 This foundation is ready to build AI features on top of.